St. Andrew’s Day is on 30th November.

-It is the official National Day in Scotland, UK, and in 2006 was designated an official bank holiday by the Scottish Parliament.
+It is the official National Day in Scotland, UK, and in 2006 was designated an official public holiday by the Scottish Parliament.

 St Andrew is the patron saint of Scotland, and also Greece, Russia and Romania.
 He was one of Jesus Christ’s Twelve Apostles and is thought to have been a fisherman, like his brother Simon Peter (Saint Peter).

-2009 is Scotland’s first Homecoming Year, and the year has consisted of a calendar of events marking the 250th anniversary of Scottish poet Robert Burns’ birth and celebrating all things Scottish.
+2009 was Scotland’s first Homecoming Year, and the year consisted of a calendar of events marking the 250th anniversary of Scottish poet Robert Burns’ birth and celebrating all things Scottish.

 There is some disagreement over whether Scots is a language in its own right, rather than one of the ancient dialects of English.
 Some believe that it is the ‘English of Scotland’, a part of General English; others that it is a Germanic language, as distinct from English as Swedish is distinct from Danish.

 Its relationship with the English of England has been compared to Frisian in the Netherlands, which is dominated by Dutch; and Norwegian, which was once dominated by Danish.

 Scots vocabulary overlaps with English, but Scots has words that are absent from Standard English.
 Some words are shared with dialects of Northern England, while others are unique to Scotland.